Kieldro/RevatureP2/README.md

 # RevatureP2
 Project 2 at Revature

-API to automate the test written for any web application
+An API to automate the test writing for any web application

 May 1 2018